-Classical Music: Contemporary Perspectives and Challenges, edited by Michael Beckerman and Paul Boghossian, is now available on Open Book Publishers to read or download here.
-This kaleidoscopic collection reflects on the multifaceted world of classical music as it advances through the twenty-first
+Classical Music: Contemporary Perspectives and Challenges Michael Beckerman and Paul Boghossian (eds.)
+Published by Open Book Publishers, March 2021.
+This kaleidoscopic collection reflects on the multifaceted world of classical music as it advances through the twenty-first century.
+With insights drawn

 Join NYU’s Global Institute for Advanced Study for a one-day conference bringing together philosophers and economists to explore the challenges and promises of immigration.
 Videos from this event are now available